The postponed Serpentine Pavilion by Counterspace has been unveiled in Kensington Gardens.

 - The Serpentine Pavilion is open until 17 October 2021.
 Free to visit, but you may need to wait to enter.
 Serpentine Pavilion, Kensington Gardens, W2 3XA.
 Nearest stations: Lancaster Gate, Knightsbridge or South Kensington.
 For more information, visit the Serpentine Gallery website.

-Find out what else is on in London this September.
+Find out what else is on in London in October 2021 here.